CB radio base with mobile antenna

 If the antenna is not mounted to metal, a counterpoise / groundplane can be employed at least by drooping a wire or wires 1/4 wavelength long (27 MHz CB ~ 9 feet) from the ground of the antenna base, connected to the coax cable shield.
 Consider using a thin vertical wire with a vertical fiberglass or other non-conductive support to keep the center pin-connected wire from drooping and touching the ground or other objects.
 The groundplane wires should be kept away from the center-pin connected wire element of the antenna to avoid coupling and detuning the antenna.
 The groundplane wires can be drooped at an angle (ideally about 45 degrees below horizontal) to reduce coupling and detuning.

 Specifically for CB radio (27 MHz antennas), a flat metal area is important for the mag-mount antenna to attach to, to establish the proper groundplane coupling.
-Putting a 27 MHz mag-mount onto a mesh or other non-uniform flat surface is likely to have poor coupling, high SWR, and not great performance.
-The groundplane can be smaller than you’d expect and still be usable, but with less range than is possible with a larger groundplane.
+Putting a 27 MHz mag-mount onto a mesh or other non-uniform flat surface is likely to have poor coupling, high SWR, and degraded performance.
+The groundplane can be smaller than expected and still be usable, but with less range than is possible with a larger groundplane.
 Just because the SWR is low enough (below 2:1) doesn’t mean the antenna is performing well, as the SWR can be low but the antenna may not be radiating efficiently due to poor groundplane coupling.

 Maximum communications range